bsundman/Irradiance/README.md

 October 10, 2014
 ---------------
 Added Irradiance-X
-Fixed Metacity for CentOS and Fedora (and possibly others)
+Fixed error in Metacity for CentOS and Fedora (but not aesthetics)

 October 9, 2014
 ---------------